 Zushi Beach, Sandy beach at Miura Peninsula, Japan

-Zushi Beach is a sandy shore on the Miura Peninsula in Kanagawa stretching roughly one kilometer.
-The central area serves swimmers while the southern section accommodates water sports and other beach activities.
+Zushi Beach is a sandy shore on the Miura Peninsula in Kanagawa Prefecture, running for about one kilometer along the coast.
+The central part is reserved for swimmers, while the southern end is used for water sports and other beach activities.

-The location has served as a recreational destination for decades, though local authorities introduced strict regulations in recent times.
-Rules banning tattoos, outside beverages, and sound systems were put in place to manage the beach's popularity.
+The beach has been a popular destination for decades, drawing visitors from the surrounding region throughout the year.
+In more recent times, local authorities introduced strict rules banning tattoos, outside drinks, and sound systems to manage the crowds.

-A pleasant walk of about one kilometer from JR Zushi Station takes you through the Zushi Ginza shopping street and down to the water.
-Shower and changing facilities are available on the beach itself for all visitors.
+The beach is roughly a 15-minute walk from JR Zushi Station, passing through the Zushi Ginza shopping street on the way down to the water.
+Shower and changing facilities are available directly on the beach for all visitors.

 The community of curious travelers